smartdevicelink/sdl_app_library_guides/docs/Getting Started/Installation/index.md

 !@

 @![javascript]
 The SDL JavaScript Suite comes with prebuilt bundles of the library.
 There is a vanilla JavaScript distribution of the library as well as one for Node.js.
 They are located in the lib/js/dist and lib/node/dist directories respectively.
-To use one of these bundles, include one of the following somewhere in your project:
+To use one of these bundles in a Node.js project, include the following somewhere in your project:

-        const SDL = require('lib/js/SDL.min.js');
-OR

         const SDL = require('lib/node/SDL.min.js');

+For a pure JS project, include the following line somewhere in your index.html file:

+        <script src='lib/js/SDL.min.js'></script>

 ### Building The JavaScript Library
 To build the library bundle from the source code, first clone the [SDL JavaScript Suite](https://github.com/smartdevicelink/sdl_javascript_suite) repository then, simply call:

 ```
+git submodule init
+git submodule update
 npm run build
 ```